 - Avoid overfilling your workspace with excess materials.

-- Create an overflow area outside of workspace for duplicate materials, tools, and parts.
+- Create an overflow area outside of the workspace for duplicate materials, tools, and parts.

 What Is Straighten?

-The Straighten step thoroughly organizes the items that remain after sorting, such that frequently used items are easy to access and every item has a clear and easy-to-find home.
+The Straighten step thoroughly organizes the items that remain after sorting, making frequently used items easily accessible and providing every item a clear and easy-to-find home.

 Why Do You Need to Straighten?

 Straighten enables every item to have a specific home where it can be easily found and to which it can be easily returned.
-It reduces the waste from excess motion as items are placed in more ergonomic locations.
-It is also the second step towards opening up space that can be used for other things.
+It reduces the waste from excess motion, as items are placed in more ergonomic locations.
+It is also the second step on the path to opening up space that can be used strategically toward the goal of improving production.